cosmos/research/staking-derivatives.md

 **Tax implications of Forced Withdraws**

 Because when you merge `Delegation` structs, it causes a forced withdraw of rewards earned thus far so that it can reset the `Last_Withdrawal_Time`.
 This may have tax implications that should be accounted for.
 How can we design tags that make it as easy as possible for delegators to take these into account?

+---

+Special thanks to the [Chorus One](https://chorus.one/) team with whom many discussions took place in the process of designing this spec.